Epstein-linked John Does are about to be named publicly. Here’s what we know | KRDO

 In March 2021, Black said he would step down from the firm he managed amid scrutiny over his ties to Epstein.

-In a 2020 letter to Apollo shareholders, Black said he regretted his association with Epstein but said their relationship only involved professional services, including “estate planning, tax and philanthropic endeavors.”
+In a 2020 letter to Apollo shareholders, Black said he regretted his association with Epstein and that their relationship involved only professional services, including “estate planning, tax and philanthropic endeavors.”

 Jes Staley, a former JPMorgan Chase executive who became the head of Barclays bank, was largely responsible for the US bank’s 15-year financial relationship with Epstein.
 In March, JPMorgan sued Staley over the relationship.